Axway/open-banking-docs/content/en/docs/deployment/upgrade.md

 {{% alert title="Note" color="primary" %}} If you are migrating from version 1.3 to 1.4, the API management component has been split into two Helm charts: `apim` for products and `apim-config` for configuration.
 In this case you must therefore uninstall `apim`, verify it has been completely removed, and then install `apim` and `apim-config`.{{% /alert %}}

-{{% alert title="Note" color="primary" %}} If you are upgrading from old version of API management component (before apim helmchart 1.7 ), it will be ncessary to upgrade the  cassandra database from v2.x to 3.11 before upgrade the APIM package - please follow the < https://docs.axway.com/bundle/axway-open-docs/page/docs/apim_installation/apigw_upgrade/upgrade_cassandra/index.html > process. {{% /alert %}}
+{{% alert title="Note" color="primary" %}} If you are upgrading from old version of API management component (before apim helmchart 1.7 ), it will be ncessary to upgrade the  cassandra database from v2.x to 3.11 before upgrade the APIM package - please follow the <https://docs.axway.com/bundle/axway-open-docs/page/docs/apim_installation/apigw_upgrade/upgrade_cassandra/index.html>  document. {{% /alert %}}

 {{% alert title="Note" color="primary" %}} If you are upgrading the ACP components from previous releases previous than helmchart 2.0 , it is necessary to update the cockroachdb to v21.2 before the upgrade of acp package: